 “How long will I be going there?” he asked.

 “We’ve spoken before about this, Edmund.Remember, it’s just like nursery school.You don’t go

-and school holidays, you’ll be going every
+and school holidays, you’ll be going every day.”

 “Yes, but for how many years?”